 Varuna is a dwarf planet whose orbit extends beyond the orbit of Neptune.
 NASA JPL has not classified Varuna as potentially hazardous because its orbit does not bring it close to Earth.

 Varuna orbits the sun every 102,207 days (279.83 years), coming as close as 40.47 AU and reaching as far as 45.10 AU from the sun.
-Varuna is about 900.0 kilometers in diameter, making it one of the largest asteroids, comparable in size to the U.S. state of Alaska.
+Varuna is about 900.0 kilometers in diameter, making it one of the largest objects, comparable in size to the U.S. state of Alaska.

 The rotation of Varuna has been observed.
 It completes a rotation on its axis every 6.34 days.